MCP server

 The official Model Context Protocol server for Attestd.
-Once added to mcp.json, Claude Code gains native access to CVE risk and supply-chain integrity checks for every dependency decision it makes — no plugin, no wrapper code, no custom tool definition.
+Once connected, Claude Code and Cursor gain native access to CVE risk and supply-chain integrity checks for every dependency decision.
+No plugin, no wrapper code, no custom tool definition.

 1. Get an API key from the portal.

-3. Restart Claude Code.
-The two Attestd tools appear automatically.
+3. Restart your MCP client.
+Both Attestd tools appear automatically.

 ~/.claude/mcp.json